Back to solutions

 FAQ

-What can teachers review in a reading fluency report?
+What can teachers review in a student reading report?

-Teachers can replay sentence-level audio, mark miscues manually, review fluency score and reading rate updates, add notes, and keep the final report together in one place.
+Teachers can replay sentence-level audio, mark miscues manually, review WCPM and accuracy updates, add notes, and keep the final assessment evidence together in one place.

 In ideal recording conditions, our internal metrics show scoring accuracy above 95%, and many teachers report accuracy in that range in typical classroom use.
 Results can vary depending on background noise, microphone and device quality, and the language being assessed.
 English generally performs best in good conditions, followed by Spanish, French, and then Mandarin.
 We are also constantly evaluating the AI model we use and adopting newer advances in AI, so we expect this performance to keep improving over time.